-If you have a personal social media account or two, chances are that you’ve posted something that you consider a mistake.
-Maybe you posted a statement with a typo, or maybe you “fat-thumb” liked something that you actually wholeheartedly disagree with.
+If you have a personal social media account or two, chances are you’ve posted something that you consider a mistake.
+Maybe you posted a statement with a typo, or perhaps you “fat-thumb” liked something that you wholeheartedly disagree with.
 As a result, you had someone poke a bit of fun at you, or you might have attracted full-on trolling.
-When this happens on your personal accounts you get to explain yourself and your true friends are likely to quickly forget.
+When this happens on your personal accounts, you get to explain yourself, and your true friends are likely to forget quickly.

-However, for your veterinary practice, whether someone pokes fun at your mistake, or you end up with a tsunami of angry commenters, it’s time to start taking damage control seriously.
+However, for your veterinary practice, whether someone pokes fun at your mistake or ends up with a tsunami of angry commenters, it’s time to take damage control seriously.
 It’s often been said that the best defense is a great offense, and learning how to avoid the following list of common social media mistakes can ensure you spend less time backtracking and more time enjoying social high-fives.

-- Not Establishing a Goal - Your social marketing goals can be as broad as building your brand’s presence in local pet care conversations, or as specific as filling your boarding reservations over summer break.
+- Not Establishing a Goal - Your social marketing goals can be as broad as building your brand’s presence in local pet care conversations or as specific as filling your boarding reservations over summer break.
 The timeline is up to you, too.
-Would you like to accomplish your goal over a month, a quarter, or 6 months?
+Would you like to accomplish your goal over a month, a quarter, or six months?

 But no matter what, you need to have an aim in sight.
 Otherwise, local pet owners won’t have a coherent message from you; they won’t have something consistent to remember or associate with your business.
-Plus, you won’t have a true benchmark for measuring social marketing success.
+Plus, you won’t have an accurate benchmark for measuring social marketing success.

 According to Forbes: